Measurable Data (MDT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Measurable Data Historical Price

-According to the latest data gathered on Measurable Data live price page, the current price of Measurable Data is 0.03083735USD.
-The circulating supply of Measurable Data(MDT) is 606.32M MDT , giving it a market capitalization of $18.70M.
+According to the latest data gathered on Measurable Data live price page, the current price of Measurable Data is 0.03042872USD.
+The circulating supply of Measurable Data(MDT) is 606.32M MDT , giving it a market capitalization of $18.42M.

 The Measurable Data Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MDT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.